kapilsarkar/JS-INTERVIEW-QUESTIONS/readme.md

   - 🎯In `Java Script`  data types are categorized into 2 main types `primitive` and `non-primitive`

-    - 👍`Primitive` Data Type Features :
+  - 🎯`Primitive` Data Type Features :

-       - 👍`Immutable :` The actual value cannot be changed.
+  - 🎯 `Immutable :` The actual value cannot be changed.

-       - 👍`Stored by value :` The variable holds the actual data.
+  - 🎯 `Stored by value :` The variable holds the actual data.

-       - 👍`Comparison :` When you compare two primitive values, you compare their actual data.
+  - 🎯 `Comparison :` When you compare two primitive values, you compare their actual data.

        ---

-    - 👍`Primitive` Data Types :
+  - 🎯 `Primitive` Data Types :

-      - 1. 👍`String :` Represents a sequence of characters.
+  - 1. 🎯 `String :` Represents a sequence of characters.

       ```